 Second docker on the spectrum-2 switch, called p4 RunTime, which receives the compiled output of our p4 code and loads it onto the data plane.
 It’s our connection to the p4 on the switch.
 There we also monitored our p4 program – the access list being added and removed; counters change as a match action occurred.

 And lastly– a P4RT shell docker on our collector Linux machine.
 This docker required special configuration to allow it to create a P4RT friendly environment to run our GUI on, and also to access the host’s physical interfaces in order to sniff the packets mirrored from the switch.
-On this docker, we run our program
+On this docker, we run our program.

 P4 Build